The toll of obesity.

 In a study of over 20,000 patients with type 2 diabetes who had gastric bypass surgery, 84 percent experienced complete reversal of the disease.
 Improvement in blood sugar levels and the reduction, or elimination, of the need for diabetes medication is usually seen shortly following surgery – even before weight loss occurs.
 While weight-loss surgery doesn’t “cure” Type 2 diabetes, it can put it into remission and slow the damage it causes to the heart and blood vessels.

 “The common perception is that weight-loss surgery is invasive and the benefits only last temporarily,” said Dr. Petrick.
-“In reality, it’s much safer than it was even a decade ago, and the healthy benefits can last a lifetime.”
+“The reality today is that the risk of complications or death in the United States is higher for gallbladder surgery than for weight-loss surgery, and the healthy benefits can last a lifetime.”